-16. Admissions
+15. Admissions

-Cañada College adheres to admissions policies consistent with its mission as a public California community college and is compliant with Title 5 California Education Code and Code of Regulations.
+Cañada College adheres to admissions policies consistent with its mission as a public California community college and is compliant with California Education Code and Code of Regulations, Title 5.
 Information about admissions requirements is available in the catalog, in the schedule of classes and on district and college websites.

-17. Information and Learning Resources
+16. Information and Learning Resources

-Cañada College provides long-term and shortterm access to sufficient print and electronic information and learning resources through its library and learning center and programs to meet the educational needs of its students.
+Cañada College provides long-term and short-term access to sufficient print and electronic information and learning resources through its library and learning center and programs to meet the educational needs of its students.
 The library is staffed to assist students in the use of college resources.
-Wireless internet is available throughout the campus, and internet access is available through computers in the Library and Learning Center, without charge to students.
-Cañada College is committed to enhancing its learning resources, regardless of location or delivery method.
-The College partners with the Peninsula Library System to provide a broad range of access to information.
+Wireless internet is available throughout the campus and through computers in the library and learning center without charge to students.
+The institution is committed to enhancing its learning resources, regardless of location or delivery method.
+The college partners with the Peninsula Library System to provide a broad range of access to information.

-18. Financial Resources
+17. Financial Resources

 Cañada College, through the San Mateo County Community College District, has a publicly documented funding base that is reviewed and revised on an annual basis.
-The College has a funding base, financial resources, and plans for financial development that are adequate to support its mission and educational programs and ensure financial stability.
+The college has a funding base, financial resources, and plans for financial development that are adequate to support its mission and educational programs and ensure financial stability.

-The funding comes from the District through a district allocation system based on criteria agreed upon by the presidents of the colleges and the District and is approved by the Board of Trustees.
+The funding comes from the district through a district allocation system based on criteria agreed upon by the presidents of the colleges and the district office and is approved by the Board of Trustees.
 Additional funding is obtained either directly or indirectly through the district from grants, vocational funding sources and special allocation.

-19. Financial Accountability
+18. Financial Accountability

-The San Mateo County Community College District undergoes an annual external financial audit for the District and the three colleges.
+The San Mateo County Community College District undergoes an annual external financial audit for the district and the 3 colleges.
 The audit is conducted by a contracted certified public accountant and in accordance with the standards contained in the Government Auditing Standards issued by the Comptroller General of the United States.
 The Board of Trustees reviews these audit reports on a regular basis.
-More than eight years' worth of District audits show no financial audit adjustments and no major findings.
+The District's last 8+ years audits show no financial audit adjustments and no major findings.
 The Board of Trustees reviews any audit findings, exceptions, letters to management and other recommendations made by the audit firm.

-The district audit is available online, under the subsection Documents.
+The District audit is available online, under the subsection Documents.

-20. Institutional Planning and Evaluation
+19. Institutional Planning and Evaluation

 Cañada College is in a constant state of review and improvement by systematically evaluating how well the college is meeting its goal and outcomes.
 The College completely supports integrated strategic planning, and through assessment and improvement, endeavors to ensure quality and excellence to all students served.
-The institution has an Educational Master Plan, Strategic Plan, Student Equity Plan, and Technology Plan, all of which are available to the public on the college website, as well as a Participatory Governance Manual; the College actively participated in the creation and maintenance of the District Facilities Master Plan.
-Each year the planning processes are reviewed and suggestions made, if deemed necessary, for improvement of institutional structures or planning processes-always with a focus on student achievement of their educational goals and student learning.
+The institution has an Educational Master Plan, Facilities Master Plan, Student Equity Plan, and Technology Plan, which are available to the public on the college website, as well as a Participatory Governance Handbook.
+Each year the planning processes are reviewed and suggestions made, if deemed necessary, for improvement of institutional structures or planning processes - always with a focus on student achievement of their educational goals and student learning.

-Each department completes an annual plan and every six years completes a comprehensive review and plan.
-These comprehensive reviews and plans are also available via a link on the Inside Cañada website.
+Each department completes an annual plan and each six years completes a comprehensive review and plan.
+These comprehensive reviews and plans are also available on the college website.
 Included in these reviews and plans are the assessments and reflections of student learning outcomes.

-21. Public Information
+20. Public Information